ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 Hello, my name is Athena Hadjixenofontos, I'm very happy to be here.
 I am trained in human genomics, and I am currently the director of engagement at the center for computational science.
 CCS is the unit of the university that provides research support in a number of ways, one of them is by providing the supercomputing infrastructure used by researchers across Schools and Colleges.

+When I say study, it includes any data science project, in the broadest possible definition.
+Monica gave us the industry perspective, and I think that you'll be able to see my academic perspective in how I'll be talking about disciplines instaed of industries - but again, for the purposes of this conversation, both terms could oftentimes be applicable.

 ---

 @title[Gentoo penguins]